fabdullah230/VISUAL-backend/README.md

 # VISUAL backend code

 This is a repo for the backend code of the prototype of VISUAL.
-It is still under development, bur can be run in a local Java IDE (preferably IntellJ).
+It is still under development, but can be run in a local Java IDE (preferably IntellJ).
 ## Installation

 Clone the repo in the local IDE, then run the main application.